tjiho/French-tts-model-piper/README.md

 You can use them with Piper speech synthetiser https://github.com/rhasspy/piper

+The third one is trained 300 more epochs than the previous with the same dataset

 ```
 echo "Je suis un modèle d'intelligence artificielle qui parle français" | ~/bin/piper/piper -m <model> --output_file <your_file>
 ```